Ventu012/P3_TrafficSignClassifier/report.md

 | Go straight or left  							| Go straight or left  							|

 The model was able to correctly guess 8 of the 10 traffic signs, which gives an accuracy of 80%.
-In detail it fail to predict the Bumpy road and the Traffic signals.
+In detail it fails to predict the Bumpy road and the Traffic signals.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)